-Kapecitabine (Xeloda) is a cytostatic drug that is taken as tablets.
-Radiation therapy is given at the same time.
-You take tablets twice a day (morning and evening) from day 1 until the end of radiotherapy, 38-40 days.
-Your doctor or nurse will tell you how many tablets to take at a time.
-During treatment, your blood tests and any side effects will be monitored.
+Capecitabine (Xeloda) is a chemotherapy drug that is taken as tablets.
+At the same time, radiation therapy is given.
+You take tablets 2 times a day (morning and evening) 12 hours apart, from days 1-5, 8-12,15-19, 22-26, 29-33 and 36 until the radiation therapy is finished.
+Your doctor or nurse will tell you how many tablets to take per time.
+During treatment, your blood tests and any side effects are monitored.